leocavalcante/siler/docs/graphql/subscriptions.md

 Graphql\subscriptions($schema)->run();
 ```

 Yeah, easy like that.
 Let Siler do the boring stuff.
 You just pass the Schema to a `subscriptions` function.
-This function will return an `IoServer` that you call the `run` method.
+This function will return an `IoServer` where you call the `run` method.

 ```
 php subscriptions.php